Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/create-scene.md

 ## Next Step

 You can distribute video from Unity to the browser.
-It is also possible to stream audio.
+It's also possible to stream audio.
 There are several types of components that can be streamed.
 Check the [component page](components.md) for details.

-Next, let's try to control the camera from the browser.
+Next, please try to control the camera from the browser.
 Please go to [the next page](control-camera.md).